Young Americans for Liberty

-Young Americans for Liberty (YAL) is a libertarian conservative student activism organization headquartered in Austin, Texas.
-Formed in 2008 in the aftermath of the Ron Paul 2008 presidential campaign, YAL establishes chapters on high school and college campuses across the United States, for the purpose of "advancing liberty on campus and in American electoral politics."
+Young Americans for Liberty, Inc. (YAL) is a libertarian-conservative student activist organization headquartered in Austin, Texas.
+Formed in the aftermath of the Ron Paul 2008 presidential campaign, YAL establishes chapters on college campuses across the United States, for the purpose of "advancing liberty on campus and in American electoral politics."

 YAL is active on nearly 400 college and university campuses, representing thousands of students.

+Mission

+As America’s largest grassroots liberty organization on college campuses, YAL's stated mission is to "identify, educate, train, and mobilize young people committed to winning on principle."

 History

-YAL was founded in 2008 at the end of Congressman Ron Paul's first presidential campaign.
+Young Americans for Liberty, Inc. was founded on April 28, 2008, at the end of Congressman Ron Paul's first presidential campaign.
 Paul's candidacy inspired students to organize on-campus under the banner of Students for Ron Paul.
 After the 2008 presidential election in November, the movement continued, soon becoming Young Americans for Liberty.